 Tinyville Town I’m a Veterinarian by Brian Biggs

-Simple text narrates the veterinarian’s day from the morning at home to her busy office and back home again.
+Simple text narrates a veterinarian’s day from the morning at home to her busy office and back home again.
 Even though the text is short and sweet, this nonfiction book does a great job of showing preschoolers what a vet is and does — that a vet is someone who works with animals.

 Jungle illustrated by Jane Ormes

 Learn about animal families.
 For each animal, you’ll read what the daddy is called, the mommy is called, and then lift-the-flap under the mommy to read what the babies are called.
 “A daddy peafowl is called a peacock.
 A mommy peafowl is called a peahen.
 Baby peafowl are called peachicks.”
 Plus pandas, elephants, tigers, and the group names for each.
 I learned a few things from this darling book.